Cardiac tamponade

 • Thoracotomy / sternotomy (trauma or post-cardiac surgery): open chest, evacuate clot, control bleeding, repair cardiac injury

-• Post-cardiac surgery tamponade: return to theatre for re-sternotomy; evacuate clot, identify bleeding point, washout, drains
+• Post-cardiac surgery tamponade: return to theatre for re-sternotomy, evacuate clot, identify bleeding point, washout, drains

 • Key surgical priorities